 - As in case of humans, dogs too have food allergies.
 Some dogs may develop allergic reactions, like vomiting, after consuming foods, like soy and corn.

-- It is also important to note that all food items consumed by humans are not good for dogs.
+- Not all food items consumed by humans are good for dogs.
 For example, feeding a dog with chocolate can cause digestive problems in the animal.
 Some food items can be toxic for dogs.

-- You have to keep a tab on the dog's diet.
-They have the habit of eating anything that come their way.
+- Keep a tab on the dog's diet.
+They have a habit of eating anything that comes their way.
 Dogs should not consume spicy and salty foods, chocolate, and most of the processed foods.

-- Dogs also tend to ingest their body hair while cleaning and licking themselves.
-This hair can ball up in their digestive tract, and lead to blockage, resulting in constipation.
+- Dogs tend to ingest their body hair while cleaning and licking themselves.
+The hair can ball up in their digestive tract, leading to blockage, resulting in constipation.

 Diseases that Cause Digestive Problems in Dogs